Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Fast facts:

 Why Q3 matters: Mid-year is when you shift from learning to optimising.
-These events focus on converting traffic into revenueβtechnical audits, local ROI, and platform-specific tactics for Naver, Baidu, and emerging markets.
+These events focus on turning traffic into revenue — technical audits, local ROI, platform-specific tactics for Naver, Baidu, and emerging markets.
 Perfect timing to course-correct before Q4 budgets lock in.

 Focus: Baltic technical SEO with automation emphasis.